Holes (film): Production

 The film was shot in several locations, including Ridgecrest, California.
 LaBeouf was simultaneously doing work for the Disney Channel show Even Stevens, and worked on the film after taping Even Stevens.
 To show the seven kids' holes being dug gradually throughout the day, different "phases" were used, for each of which the seven holes were given different levels of depth.
 For the yellow spotted lizards, fourteen bearded dragons were used, four of which were used for the main parts, and the rest used as "background atmosphere lizards".
+LaBeouf revealed that filming was intense.
+Due to the constant heat, the cast was only allowed to remain in the holes for about five minutes at a time and would be pulled out, even while they were in the middle of a take.
+He, the cast, and LaBeouf's father were also uncomfortable with Jon Voight who would remain in character between takes.
+LaBeouf also shared a half trailer with co-star Jake M. Smith.
+During one intensely hot day, Smith's entire half of the trailer blew up due to his refrigerator overheating.

 The film is dedicated to Scott Plank, who appears in the film and died six months before its release.

 The film was produced by Chicago Pacific Entertainment in association with Phoenix Pictures, presented by Walden Media and Walt Disney Pictures, and distributed in many markets by Buena Vista Pictures.
 Summit Entertainment picked up foreign sales in February 2002 under an agreement with Walden Media.
 In October 2002, Walden entered into a two-year first look agreement with Disney which would allow them to acquire distribution rights to the film in territories where the film was not previously acquired by a third-party distributor through Walden or Summit.